 The measurable pupil outcomes identified for use by the charter school "Pupil outcomes," for purpose of this part, means the extent to which all pupils of the school demonstrate that they have attained the skills, knowledge, and attitudes specified as goals in the charter school's educational program.
-Pupil outcomes shall include outcomes that address increases in pupil academic achievement both schoolwide and for all pupil subgroups as that term is defined in subdivision (a) of Section 52052.
+Pupil outcomes shall include outcomes that address increases in pupil academic achievement both schoolwide and for all groups of pupils served by the charter school, as that term is defined in subparagraph (B) of paragraph (3) of subdivision (a) of Section 47607.
 The pupil outcomes shall align with the state priorities, as described in subdivision (d) of Section 52060, that apply for the grade levels served, or the nature of the program operated, by the charter school.

-- Education Code Section 47605(c)(5)(B)
+- Education Code Section 47605 (b)(5)(B)